fespinosa-dev/socialmint/socialmint-client/README.md

 # SocialMint-Client

-This is the front-end app build with react + react material ui.
+This is the front-end app build with react + material ui.